-McDonald a finalist for Cliff Harris Award
+Caden McDonald was a finalist for the fifth annual Cliff Harris Award.

 Caden McDonald, a 5-11, 210 lb. senior linebacker from Logan, Iowa, was a finalist for the fifth annual Cliff Harris Award as announced by the Little Rock Touchdown Club and Wright Lindsey Jennings.